Frequently Asked Questions

 Due to the extensive range of household and lifestyle situations that exist in our community, the Children’s Museum does not define membership in terms of “family,” but rather by individual.

 An individual membership affords the flexibility for members to utilize their membership whenever they visit the museum, rather than when they visit with a primary household caregiver.
 As members, children can visit the museum not only with the adults in their household, but with grandparents, aunts, uncles, babysitters, friends, and more – and still experience the benefit of free museum admission.

 The Children’s Museum is a non-profit, charitable organization dedicated to sparking kids’ creative learning – and the museum believes that all children should have equal access to the facility regardless of their financial circumstances.

-For those unable to afford a visit, the museum offers the Free2Play Access Program that brings children to the museum for school visits, day camps, special parties and after-school clubs FREE OF CHARGE!
-The Free2Play Access Program is open to qualifying Winnipeg schools, qualifying not-for-profit daycares, and select social service organizations.
+For those unable to afford a visit, the museum offers the Free2Play Access Program that allows children to visit the museum for general admission, school visits, day camps, special events, and after-school clubs FREE OF CHARGE!
+The program is open to qualifying Manitoba schools, not-for-profit day cares, social service organizations, and individuals.